 During the week, students will have the opportunity to attend classes on careers in accounting and business, personal development and college preparation; tour college campuses, local companies, and CPA firms; and invite their parent(s) or guardian(s) to a banquet in commemoration of their completion of the program.

-You can Apply for the 2019 ACAP here.
+You can Apply for the 2021 ACAP program here.